AndreyRainchik/o200k-Cloudflare/README.md

 ```

 ### Custom Styling
-Modify the CSS in `index.html` to match your brand colors and styling preferences.
+Modify the CSS in `styles.css` to match your brand colors and styling preferences.

 ## 📊 Token Limits